Kareem-Tarek/e-commerce-amit/README.md

 * Developer's contact info: (Whatsapp: +201010110457, GitHub: KareemDev or Kareem-Tarek, Google: kareemtarekpk)
 * Project Features: ...
     #### Website for consumers/customers (1st template).
-        - Login form page.
-        - Register form page.
         - Laravel socialite package: Signing In by creating an account in the website or by using a third-party app (OAuth) such as Facebook, Github or Google.
         - Users are allowed to sign in by using (email, username or phone number) and password.
-        - Users are allowed to show/hide (text/password) password by toggling a dot eye icon in the login & registration form.
         - Cart page.
         - Checkout page.
         - Favorites (Wishlist) page.